chemoelectric/epr-simulation/README.md

 one of the polarizers was at zero degrees.
-One could then have worked backwards and found the derivation given above—thus proving ‘quantum correlation’ is simply the correlation, and that Einstein, Podolsky, and Rosen were correct—that ‘quantum’ physics was just physics.
+One could then have worked backwards and found the derivation given above—thus proving ‘quantum correlation’ is simply the correlation, and that Einstein, Podolsky, and Rosen were correct: ‘quantum’ physics is just physics.

 Physicists working backwards would also have discovered, incidentally, that the fabled ‘hidden variables’ were a red herring.
 The